garenhart/sonic-stage/README.md

 2. Run the sketch to start the visualization.

 #### Step 3: Start Sonic Pi
-1. Open Sonic Pi and load the `osc_monitor.rb` file.
+1. Open Sonic Pi and load the `sonic-stage.rb` file.
 2. Ensure that Open Stage Control (and optionally Processing) are already running.
-3. Run the code in Sonic Pi to start generating audio (and optionally sending OSC messages to Processing).
+3. Run the code in Sonic Pi to start generating audio and communicating via OSC messages with Open Source Control (and optionally with Processing).

 ## Troubleshooting
 - **Port Conflicts**: Ensure no other applications are using ports `7777` or `8000`.
 - **Missing Libraries**: Verify that `oscP5` and `controlP5` are installed in Processing (if using Processing).
-- **Configuration Errors**: Double-check the paths in `osc_monitor.rb` and `osc_controller.json`.
+- **Configuration Errors**: Double-check the paths in `sonic-stage.rb`, 'osc_monitor.rb' and `osc_controller.json`.
 - **Latency Issues**: Run all components on the same machine for minimal latency.

 ## License